 "A baked on inner-lining which meets F.D.A. requirements, doesn't impart odors or tastes."

 "This eco-friendly bottle has a special leach-proof lining."

-They completely disregard that the primary reason for the purchase of metal bottles is because people do not want plastic.
+These companies completely disregard that the primary reason for the purchase of metal bottles is because people do not want plastic.
 Manufacturers are charging consumers four times the amount that they would charge for a plastic bottle of the same size.
 They trick customers into buying plastic containers, when customers are specifically attempting to avoid them.
-The scam is perpetrated by simply adding a thin aluminum outer layer over the plastic interior, which exists for deception only.
+The scam is perpetrated by simply adding an aluminum outer layer over the plastic interior, which exists for deception only.

 Sigg Brand Bottles

 Sigg, a brand which is proudly made in Switzerland, is one of the companies that deceives consumers with this method.
-In fact, Sigg boasts that they use a special "proprietary" lining, which means that they go to special efforts to hide which plastics they use.
-We paid special attention to this company, because it is the brand sold in Whole Food's Market.
+In fact, Sigg boasts that they use a "proprietary" lining, which means that they go to special efforts to hide which plastics are used.
+We paid particular attention to this company, because it is the brand being sold in Whole Food's Market.
 It is a store that most people feel is safe for finding non-toxic merchandise, but unfortunately, this seems to be changing fast.